Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Related Works

 \subsection{Weakly supervised Learning}

-Weakly supervised Learning (WSL) reduces reliance on fine-grained annotations by using coarse labels (e.g., video-level) for tasks like temporal localization.
-In temporal action localization, models succeed by exploiting the high intra-class consistency of semantic actions (e.g., ``running'') to identify common patterns without frame-level guidance \cite{gao2022fine, wang2023weakly, wang2023temporal} .
-Inspired by this, recent studies (e.g., CPL \cite{zhang2025cpl}, LOCO \cite{wu2025weakly}) have adapted these principles for temporal forgery localization.
-However, this assumption of feature consistency is incompatible with deepfake localization tasks.
-Unlike semantic actions, forgery patterns are highly heterogeneous and lack a unified distribution.
-Under weak supervision, driven by video-level binary classification objectives, forcing these disparate forged features into a compact cluster inevitably distorts the feature space.
-This leads to overfitting and poor generalization against unseen attacks.
-Our work addresses this bottleneck with RT-DeepLoc, shifting the paradigm from modeling unbounded forgeries to capturing the intrinsic spatiotemporal consistency of authentic data.
+Weakly Supervised Learning (WSL) mitigates the bottleneck of prohibitive data annotation costs for tasks like temporal localization by relying exclusively on coarse, video-level labels (e.g., ``real'' or ``fake'').
+In traditional temporal action localization (TAL), the success of WSL methods is largely attributed to their ability to exploit the high intra-class consistency of semantic actions (e.g., ``running'' or ``jumping''), allowing them to identify common spatiotemporal patterns without precise frame-level guidance \cite{gao2022fine, wang2023weakly, wang2023temporal}.
+Inspired by these advancements, recent studies (e.g., CPL \cite{zhang2025cpl} and LOCO \cite{wu2025weakly}) have attempted to adapt WSL principles for temporal forgery localization (TFL).
+However, directly transplanting this paradigm into the deepfake domain encounters fundamental challenges.
+Unlike the high cohesiveness of semantic actions, forgery patterns exhibit extreme heterogeneity, which lacks a unified distribution, manifesting in diverse and unpredictable ways.
+Under standard weak supervision, driven purely by video-level binary classification objectives, models are forced to group these highly disparate and heterogeneous forged features into a single, compact cluster.
+This forced aggregation inevitably distorts the underlying feature space.
+Consequently, models become highly prone to overfitting to the specific manipulation types present in the training set, which severely impairs their generalization ability against unseen, novel forgery attacks.
+Our proposed RT-DeepLoc framework is specifically designed to overcome this bottleneck.
+Rather than attempting to model unbounded and infinitely diverse forgery patterns, we shift the paradigm toward capturing the intrinsic, stable spatiotemporal consistency inherent in authentic data.
+Through this fundamental paradigm shift, our model effectively isolates forgery traces as anomalies that disrupt these natural regularities, thereby achieving precise fine-grained temporal localization under weak supervision.